wojtek555/angular2-logger/README.md

 - Message Layout Feature.
 - No coding required Dashboard UI to handle loggers.

+## Breaking changes on 0.3.0
+The codebase was updated to handle the breaking changes on Angular2's Release Candidate.

+**Make sure you don't upgrade to this version if you haven't upgraded Angular2 to at least `2.0.0-rc.0`**

 ## Breaking changes on 0.2.0
 The setup changed a bit to make it easier so make sure you follow up the new Quickstart.